-Some of the more spectacular of these meteors can sometimes be visible from central London however you're bound to get the best experience away from the light pollution of the city.
+Some of the more spectacular of these meteors can sometimes be visible from city centres, including in London, however you're bound to get the best experience away from the light pollution in urban areas.

-'The darker the skies, the better your odds are of seeing the really faint ones as well,' Ashley says.
+'The darker the skies, the better your chances of seeing the really faint meteors as well,' says Ashley.
 'You could go to the coast or stand on a hill in the middle of the countryside somewhere.'